jsha/caa-simplification/draft-hoffman-andrews-caa-simplification.md

 as defined in Section 5.2.
 The semantics of such parameters is left to site policy and is outside the scope of this document.

-The critical flag is intended to permit future versions CAA to introduce new semantics that MUST be understood for correct processing of the record, preventing conforming CAs that do not recognize the new semantics from issuing certificates for the
+The critical flag is intended to permit future versions of CAA to introduce new semantics that MUST be understood for correct processing of the record, preventing conforming CAs that do not recognize the new semantics from issuing certificates for the